Work placement (DIGPRA)

 Content

 The work placement course gives students practical insight into the challenges facing organisations of different kinds in the digital transformation.
-Students will work either in Stavanger Smart City, in a municipality in the region, or in the private or civic sector facilitated through Nordic Edge.
-Work placement lasts 16 weeks in the fall semester and amounts to 75% work (480 hours).
-Students will return to campus for regular workshops during the work placement programme to discuss common challenges and share insights.
-Students will write a practice report where they discuss a particular digital challenge, process or project identified during the practice period, discuss the specific context of the issue, and analyse and evaluate possible solutions.
+Work placement should be a 75% position over 60 days in the course of the Fall semester.
+Students will return to campus for two seminars during the work placement program to discuss common challenges and share insights.
+Students will write a report where they discuss a particular digital challenge, process or project identified during the practice period, and analyse and evaluate possible solutions.
 The challenge or process in question is to be identified in collaboration with the employer.

 Learning outcome